 Serve this gorgeous savory custard at your next spring garden party and observe the hush that befalls the crowd.
 Got tendrils?
 Game over.
 Get our Pea Custard Salad recipe.

 If you really want to understand snow peas, you’re going to have to eat some stir-fry.
 (It’s a hard life, I know.)
-You’re not afraid of tofu.
-Peas aren’t afraid of tofu.
-Let’s do this.
-Get our Spicy Snow Pea and Sesame Stir Fry recipe.
+Try our tofu-centric stir-fry shown higher up on this page, or our Shrimp and Snow Pea Stir Fry recipe (and if you can’t find snow peas, it’s good with snap peas too).

 Actually, maybe it is easy being green.
 Sure, you could do this with the frozen variety, but now’s the time to get fresh!
 Get our Pea Risotto recipe.